 Where To Stay In Jaisalmer

-Jaisalmer is one of the cities known for its traditional mansions, called the Havelis – some of these buildings mainly use for lodgings and other establishments.
-It is our first Haveli stay on this trip, which was a great experience.
-I love the elegant style of this hotel lobby, looks like one of the riads in Morocco.
+Jaisalmer is one of the cities known for its traditional mansions called the Havelis.
+Some of these buildings are used for lodgings and other establishments.
+It was our first Haveli stay on this trip, which was a great experience.
+I love the elegant style of Hotel Heritage House.
+It has a similarity to the riads in Morocco.